pesto-students/workshala-fe-n13-beta-2/README.md

 # WorkShala
-WorkShala is an online blue collar job portal .
-It allows users to select there roles (applicant/recruiter), and create an account.
-In this web app, login session are persistent.
-After logging in, a recruiter can create/delete/update jobs, shortlist/accept/reject applications, view resume and edit profile.
-And, an applicant can view jobs, perform fuzzy search with various filters, apply for jobs, view applications, upload profile picture, upload resume and edit profile.
-Hence, it is an all in one solution for a job application system.

-# Job-Seeker
+This portal aims to provide a bridge between an organisation and job seekers.
+An advertiser can post the job requirements, search for resumes, connect with job seekers and schedule an interview process while the job seeker can search for the organisations, apply to a post and track their interview process.
+This will help both organisations and job seekers to connect and grow together.

+# High level overview of Application
+User can login on bais of role (applicant/recruiter), and create an account, login session would be persistent.

+### Recruiter can peform following operations: ###

+* Can post Jobs
-* View all types of jobs
+* View all types of applications received on active jobs
-* Can apply directly
+* Can update and delete posted jobs
-* Can search job
+* Can select candidate from applications received
-* Can filter job category
+* Can download resume of candidates
 * Can update profile & upload resume

-# Recruitre
+### Candidate/Applicant can peform following operations: ###

-* View all types of applications
+* View all active jobs
-* Can post job directly
+* Can apply to Jobs
-* Can update posted jobs
+* Can search Job by various filters
-* Can select candidate from application section
-* Can download resume of candidates
+* Can filter by job category
 * Can update profile & upload resume

 # Screenshots